khenidak/mva-servicefabric/README.md

 # Service Fabric Migration Demos
-This sample code was used in [Microsoft Virtual Acadamy Service Fabric Live Event] (https://mva.microsoft.com/liveevents/azure-service-fabric-patterns-and-practices) Migration Session.
+This sample code was used in [Microsoft Virtual Academy Service Fabric Live Event] (https://mva.microsoft.com/liveevents/azure-service-fabric-patterns-and-practices) Migration Session.
 The code consists of:

 1. Simple Web Application
 2. Web App + single instance Compute
 3. Web App connecting to a backend service (with internal load balancer) + single instance Compute + Service Fabric health reporting.

 All applications are running as is (Service Fabric Guest Executable).
 Please view the session for more details.

+> note: I am not maintaining this repo, Its here for reference only.

 # Deploying/Removing app applications